 Vertical - Undefined slope - x = ?

-All horizontal lines are =7 or = -3 etc., and all vertical lines are =1 or = 6, etc. Students forget this so the acronym HOY VUX helps them to remember.
+All horizontal lines are y =7 or y = -3 etc., and all vertical lines are x =1 or x = 6, etc. Students forget this so the acronym HOY VUX helps them to remember.
 Once they've mastered the slope concept in Algebra I, for the rest of the school year, for Algebra II (especially equations of asymptotes - a line that continually approaches a given curve but does not meet it at any finite distance) and even in calculus classes for tangent lines, HOY VUX is just faster and more practical.

 Animated Algebra created a video lesson on the Slope Intercept.
 She has a boy skateboard down a negative slope, literally right on the graph line.
 Karen then shows the same boy taking an escalator up on a line that has a positive slope.
 Later in the lesson, she rotates the line clockwise, each movement with a click, to show the corresponding slope number to link the line to the slope.
 She includes lots of other visual cues to help students focus on and pay attention to the concepts.